PotOfCoffee2Go/dillinger/README.md

 # PotOfCoffee2Go Encrypted Steganography Server

 This steganography server not only hides messages in images, it also encrypts the messages embedded in the images.
 The underlying grunt work is done by [@mykeels/steganography][1] which is inspired by [rodrigouroz/steganography][2].
-[Mastache][], [highlightjs][], and [markdown-it] are used to render the text embedded in images.

 Messages can be plain text, Markdown, or an HTML document.
 The passphrases used to encrypt/decrypt messages are used on-the-fly and **NOT STORED ANYWHERE**, server or client side.
 (Thus, if you or recipient forget the passphase applied to an image - good luck  on decrypting the message!)

+Dependancies are [Express][], [Mustache][], [highlightjs][], and [markdown-it][] which are used to run the site and render the text embedded in images.

 >“Just because you're paranoid doesn't mean they aren't after you.”
 >     ― Joseph Heller, Catch-22

 The server can be run exposed to the web (public) or as `localhost` (private).
 The advantage to a public server is the images with encrypted text are available online.
 The most secure way to run the server is private and sneaker-net or email encrypted images to receipiants.
 A private sever requires both the sender and receipiant to install the server on their local computers.
 Regardless, the system installing the server must have [git][3] and [nodejs][4] installed.

 The install for a public server depends on the host provider, do they the support nodejs apps?
-Well beyond the scope of this README...
+How about {SSL][]?.
+[CORS][], [proxies][]?
+All of this stuff is Well beyond the scope of this README...
 Given that, you could look into [ngrok][6] which can expose a private server on your machine to the web.
 The install for a public server is the same as for a private server - just has an added layer of complexity depending on your host provider.

- WTF? - just want to install as a private server and see it work! - so here it is...
+ WTF? - let's get on with it!
+Just install as a private server and see it work! - so here it is...

 Installing a private server is a no-brainer...